SURGroup/UQpy/docs/source/sampling/stratified_sampling.rst

 of n-dimensional parameter spaces based on three common spatial discretizations: a rectilinear decomposition into hyper-rectangles (orthotopes), a Voronoi decomposition, and a Delaunay decomposition.
 The three parent classes are:

 1. The :class:`.Strata` class defines the geometric structure of the stratification of the parameter space and it has three existing subclasses - :class:`.Rectangular`, :class:`.Voronoi`, and:class:`.Delaunay` that correspond to geometric decompositions of the parameter space based on rectilinear strata of orthotopes, strata composed of Voronoi cells, and strata composed of Delaunay simplexes respectively.
-These classes live in the :py:mod:`UQpy.utilities.strata` folder.
+These classes live in the :py:mod:`UQpy.sampling.stratified_sampling.strata` folder.

 .. toctree::
    :maxdepth: 1